AndyNibbs/RTZ/SampleFiles/DefaultWaypoint/Readme.md

 The route file is a simple file that has a full defaultWaypoint.
 The most striking thing from a test PoV is that it redefines the default for leg geometryType to orthodrome (aka Great Circle) and leg elements on each most waypoints set this back to loxodrome/rhumb line.
 The obvious long transatlantic leg should be great circle (see picture).

-QUESTIONS

-What can a defaultWaypoint include? - I think quite a lot of things as this sample suggests but need to make sure that fits with Simon Cooke's schema knowledge

-speedMin speedMax vs. planSpeedMin planSpeedMax

-xsd:time or xsd:duration